ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 # System Design
 This is the set of subsystems we believe are necessary in this system.
 * Joystick - The way the user will control the vehicle
-* Navigation - How the user will know where to go
 * Camera (Hardware overlap) - What the use will use to see in front of the vehicle
 * Website Frontend - The way the user will see the camera feed, map, and various other statistics about the vehicle